answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Observation.md

 ## RtdsExternalBeamEnergy
 <a href="RtdsExternalBeamEnergy.svg" target="_blank"><img src="RtdsExternalBeamEnergy.svg" /></a>

+{: .important-title }
+> Assumptions
+>
+> * Multiple records around the same time is indicative of one nominal beam energy with multiple control points being recorded

 [Comment or raise an issue for this mapping.](https://github.com/answerdigital/oxford-omop-data-mapper/issues/new?title=RtdsExternalBeamEnergy%20mapping){: .btn }
 ## RtdsNumberOfFractions
 <a href="RtdsNumberOfFractions.svg" target="_blank"><img src="RtdsNumberOfFractions.svg" /></a>